MicrosoftDocs/nav-content/dynamics-nav-app/ui-personalization-overview.md

 ---
 title: "Personalizing Your Workspace - Overview"
-description: Learn how to customize the user interface to suit your way of working.
+description: Learn how to customize your workspace using different Dynamics NAV features for the Windows client and Web client.

 documentationcenter: ''
 author: jswymer